kavyaaaaa0/slack-connect-app/README.md

 Using a tunneling service like `ngrok` is necessary for Slack's webhooks to reach a local server.
 However, the free version of `ngrok` generates a new public URL on each restart, requiring frequent updates to the redirect URI in the Slack App configuration.
 While manageable for development, the permanent solution is to deploy the application to a hosting service that provides a stable public URL.

-## Deploy on Vercel

-The easiest way to deploy this Next.js app is to use the [Vercel Platform](https://vercel.com/new?utm_medium=default-template&filter=next.js&utm_source=create-next-app&utm_campaign=create-next-app-readme).

-When deploying, ensure you set the environment variables in the Vercel project settings.
-You will also need to update the redirect URI in your Slack App configuration to use your new Vercel deployment URL.

-For more details, check out the [Next.js deployment documentation](https://nextjs.org/docs/app/building-your-application/deploying).